nibarulabs/ccxt-js/CONTRIBUTING.md

 ### Multilanguage Support

-The ccxt library is available in purs JS only.
+The ccxt-js library is available in pure JS only.

 The module entry points are: